-Travelers are required to make air, train and rental car reservations using the Rearden online reservation system or by contacting Travel-On.
+Travelers are required to make air, train and rental car reservations using the deem@work (former Rearden online reservation system) or by contacting Travel-On.
 Hotel accommodations must be made using Rearden or Travel-On unless attending a conference or workshop that offers a discounted conference rate.
 All overnight accommodations must be in moderately priced lodging facilities.
 Air and train reservations cannot be charged to the department’s purchase card or the traveler’s personal credit card.
 Expenses for meals consumed while traveling on official University business are reimbursed at the per diem rates established in the TRAVEL AND ENTERTAINMENT GUIDELINES.
 Complimentary meals provided on air carriers or meals included in the cost of a conference are not reimbursed.
 If attending a conference, the agenda should be attached to the Travel Advance/Reimbursement Form.

 Travelers requiring the use of an automobile at their destination are reimbursed for the cost of the rental.
 Travelers should select a compact class automobile unless group travel requirements dictate otherwise.
 Employees using their personal automobiles are reimbursed at the per mile rate established by the administration, up to an amount equivalent to the lowest airfare available to the destination.